AGNISH13/SOC_Estimation_Battery/README.md

 This project has been inspired from [this repository](https://github.com/sautee/battery-state-of-charge-estimation/tree/main).

 ## Dataset Description
-Models are built using Tensorflow and trained on the [LG18650HG2](https://data.mendeley.com/datasets/cp3473x7xv/3) Li-ion Battery Dataset.
+The models are built using Tensorflow and trained on the [LG18650HG2](https://data.mendeley.com/datasets/cp3473x7xv/3) Li-ion Battery Dataset.
 (Kollmeyer, Philip; Vidal, Carlos; Naguib, Mina; Skells, Michael (2020), “LG 18650HG2 Li-ion Battery Data and Example Deep Neural Network xEV SOC Estimator Script”, Mendeley Data, V3, doi: 10.17632/cp3473x7xv.3)

 The format in which the data has been stored while training using the model can be viewed [here](https://drive.google.com/drive/folders/1fwOdWS7FWJw0zuVVotXa_1kmB0fOGEgg).